U-Shift/Transport-Demand-Modelling/1-MultipleLinearRegression.md

 ### Variables:

   - `TODU`: Motorized Trips (private car or Public Transportation) per occupied dwelling unit;

   - `ACO`: Average car ownership (cars per dwelling);

   - `AHS`: Average household size;

   - `SRI`: Social Rank Index:
-    1. proportion of blue-collar workers (e.g., construction, mining);
+    1\. proportion of blue-collar workers (e.g., construction, mining);
-    2. proportion of people with age higher than 25 years that have completed at least 8 year of education;
-    (***Note:** The SRI has its maximum value when there are no blue-collar workers and all adults have education of at least 8 years*)
+    2. proportion of people with age higher than 25 years that have completed at least 8 year of education; (***Note:** The SRI has its maximum value when there are no blue-collar workers and all adults have education of at least 8 years*)

   - `UI`: Urbanization Index: 1. fertility rate, defined as the ratio of children under 5 years of age to the female population of childbearing age;
-    2. female labor force participation rate, meaning the % of women who are in the labor force;
+    2\. female labor force participation rate, meaning the % of women who are in the labor force;
-    3. % of single family units to total dwelling units.
+    3\. % of single family units to total dwelling units.

-    The degree of urbanization index would be increased by a) lower fertility rate, b) higher female labor force participation rate, and c) higher proportion of single dwelling units. (***Note:** High values for this index imply less attachment to the home*)
+    The degree of urbanization index would be increased by a) lower fertility rate, b) higher female labor force participation rate, and
+    c) higher proportion of single dwelling units. (***Note:** High values for this index imply less attachment to the home*)

   - `SI`:Segregation Index It measures the proportion of an area to which minority groups (e.g: non-whites, foreign-born, Eastern Europeans) live in isolation. (***Note:** High values for this index imply that those communities are less prone to leaving their living areas and as such to having lower levels of mobility*)

-### Import Libraries
+#### Import Libraries

-Let’s begin!
+Let’s begin\!

 For the first time, you will need to install some of the packages.
 Step by step: